QuotaGuard and Bubble.io Integration Guide

 - For corporate APIs: Provide the IPs to your IT team for their firewall

-Option A: Use a proxy-enabled plugin
+Option A: Use a proxy-enabled Bubble plugin

 Option B: Use an external serverless function